Undistraction/grid-model/README.md

-# GRID MODEL

 ![Grid Model Logo](https://dl.dropbox.com/s/g0pv4jk9a4q2s50/grid-model-logo.png?dl=0)

-This project is a simple library to model a grid and access information about the cells within it.
+Grid Model is a simple library to model a grid and access information about the cells within it.

 ## Build